Important information for authors

 - Download the WEDC Guide on writing reports

-There are two types of delegate presentations:
+There are three types of delegate presentations:

 - Poster presentations where a poster is displayed for all or part of the conference and the presenter is available at fixed times to talk informally to delegates.
 Videos can also be shown during the breaks in the formal conference timetable.

 There are also other plenary presentations, debates, discussions, workshops and exhibitions occurring throughout the conference, as set out in the timetable.
-Delegate presentations are supported by either a paper or a poster.
-There are two types of conference papers:

 Choosing a subject